Sreeram-Shankar/Stochastic-Chemical-Dynamics-Testbed/README.md

    - Pseudorandom number generation
    - Monte Carlo sampling

-Each of these layers can influence results in subtle (and sometimes severe) ways.

-This framework is designed to make those influences **explicit, isolated, and reproducible**, so that observed differences can be attributed to numerical or modeling choices rather than uncontrolled randomness.
+Each layer can influence results in subtle and sometimes severe ways.
+This framework isolates and controls those influences so that observed differences can be attributed to specific numerical or modeling choices rather than uncontrolled randomness.

 ---

 ## Model

-The current implementation focuses on the **Schlögl autocatalytic reaction system**, an open, well-mixed, nonequilibrium chemical network known to exhibit bistability and noise-induced switching.

-The framework is general enough to support additional reaction systems, but the Schlögl model serves as a compact and well-studied test case.
+The current implementation focuses on the Schlögl autocatalytic reaction system, an open, well-mixed, nonequilibrium chemical network known for bistability and noise-induced switching.
+The framework supports additional reaction systems, but the Schlögl model serves as the primary test case.

 ---